peyman74/RaspberryPico/README.md

 ![image](https://github.com/user-attachments/assets/e73874cc-0a92-466a-86c7-dd1de6ff2610)
 ![image](https://github.com/user-attachments/assets/d3c09fb0-2621-4753-a5ef-4c763b40d659)

-Picture by Profesor Professor Samuel E. de Lucena
+Picture by Professor Samuel E. de Lucena

 Note: The Joystick in this figure could not be provided hence it was substituted with two potentiometers.